18. Oct 2021

-Moumita Sen, associate professor of Culture Studies at MF Norwegian School of Theology, Religion, and Society
+Moumita Sen, Associate Professor of Culture Studies at MF Norwegian School

 Such overtly visible wooing of Hindu voters by virtually all parties in the Indian polity has become ever more pronounced across India in recent years.
 It started during Modi’s first term in office, and became spectacularly evident during the run-up to the 2019 elections.
 At that time, the strategy of the political parties in opposition to the BJP – at national and regional levels – was to reclaim the “real” Hindu identity from hindutvawadis in a hitherto unprecedented manner.
 While the term ‘soft Hindutva’ has been used so far to understand more moderate forms of selective appropriation of Hindutva ideology, we argue that the current, more wholesale strategy of appropriation of Hindutva by so-called ‘secular’ parties is better understood by a new term, a term which has also gained currency in the Indian media: competitive Hindutva.
 Our aim in this contribution is to shed light on how this term can help us make sense of Indian politics at the current conjuncture.

 From Soft Hindutva to Competitive Hindutva

 Soft Hindutva has been an integral part of Indian political discourse for a long time.
 In media parlance, soft Hindutva usually refers to the selective appropriation of certain elements of the Hindutva ideology in order to boost one’s Hindu credentials without giving the impression of having converted wholesale to the more hardline and aggressive version of Hindutva as espoused by the RSS and its affiliates within the Sangh Parivar.